 The Explorer Post is designed to make every opportunity a learning opportunity.
 While we take great pride in teaching the skills needed to produce a television broadcast, we believe our greatest responsibility is to mold our young people into well-adjusted, productive, responsible individuals.

-Applications for the 2019 season have closed, however, please complete this interest form and we will contact you in January 2020 about the Open House and online applications for the 2020 season.
+Not able to participate in the 2020 and are interested in the 2021 season?
+Please complete this interest form and we will contact you in January 2021 about the Open House and online applications for the 2021 season.

 Capitol Broadcasting Company CEO Jim Goodmon created Explorer Post 50 in the fall of 1998 to provide area youth with a positive and productive way to spend their summer.
 The following spring, Bulls fans were able to enjoy live game action on television sets throughout the ballpark and inside the skyboxes.

 - Beginning in 2001, the Durham Bulls could be seen more than thirty times per year on WRAZ-DT, Time Warner digital cable channel 251.

 - On November 16th, 2001 it was announced that Explorer Post 50 was nominated for an Emmy in the Student Production Category for the Mid-South region.
 A select group of Post 50 members were chosen to attend the banquet and awards ceremony on February 2nd, 2002 at the Gaylord Opryland Hotel in Nashville, Tennessee.

 - On May 2nd, 2002 WRAL-TV hosted the Occoneechee Council of the Boy Scouts of America -Learning for Life Recognition Banquet where Post 50 was named Explorer/Learning for Life Post of the Year.